quicwg/ops-drafts/draft-ietf-quic-applicability.md

-If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages; a QUIC implementation may provide an option to defer the time-out by sending keep-alive messages at the transport layer to avoid unnecessary load, as specified in Section 10.1.2 of
+If an application desires to keep the connection open for longer than the announced timeout, it can send keep-alive messages; a QUIC implementation may provide an option to defer the time-out by sending keep-alive messages at the transport layer to avoid unnecessary load, as specified in {{Section 10.1.2 of QUIC}}.
-{{QUIC}}.
 See {{resumption-v-keepalive}} for further guidance on keep-alives.

 # Information Exposure and the Connection ID {#connid}